cannibalcheeseburger/EpisodesUpdates/Readme.md

 ##  Overview
 ---
 ### 1. Main Menu
- - Select one of the options of you choice
+ - Select one of the options of your choice
   <img src="./img/main.png" alt="snippet of main menu">

 ### 2. Adding new series to you choice list
  - Enter name of the series you want to add
    - A brief plot of story will appear
-   - Answer with Y(YES)/N(NO)/NEXT(LITERALLY NEXT) if it was what you had in mind
+   - Answer with Y(YES)/N(NO)/NEXT(LITERALLY NEXT) if it wasn't what you had in mind
  - Enter the season of series you want to stalk
  - Again y/n if you want to add another series to list

 <img src="./img/Add.png" alt="snippet of adding entries">

 ### 3. Display the list
- - Pretty straight forwar
+ - Pretty straight forward

 <img src="./img/Display.png" alt="snippet of display screen">

 ### 4. Update the dates of airing of latest episodes of series
- - Again ,coudn't be more straight forward
+ - Again, couldn't be more straight forward

 <img src="./img/Update.png" alt="snippet of update">